asmasonomics/asmasonomics.github.io/courses/2024-02-27_MSc_cBioPortal.markdown

    In the mRNA there are some nice positive controls, such as high <i>ESR1</i> expression in the ER+ group.
 Google some of the top genes (gene + breast cancer as search terms) - do these make sense?
    </details><br/>

-4) Which are the most commonly mutated, likely cancer-related genes?
+4)Which are the most commonly mutated, likely cancer-related genes?
 Of the top 10, which are consistent with being tumour supressor genes (TSGs), and which as oncogenes?
 (Think about the mutation types).
 Are there hotspots in these with clinical relevance?
 <details>
    <summary>Hint</summary>
    Return to the METABRIC project page.<br/>